veryfansome/germ/README.md

 ## Interface

 So basic, anyone could use it!
+Just go to http://localhost:8001 and start typing.

 ### Chat

-On the botton right, we can see previous sessions, which have been bookmarked automatically.
-Clicking on them will recall the conversation, allowing the discussion to continue in a new session.
-The chat interface is very barebones.
+This is the chat page.
+If you start typing, what you type will populate in the textarea.
+Hit enter to send or use the "Send" button.
+On the bottom right area of the screenshot below, you can see a list of previous sessions, which have been bookmarked automatically.
+Clicking on them will recall the conversation, allowing the discussion to continue in the current session.

 ![Chat with bookmarks](https://github.com/user-attachments/assets/4f6afee0-f740-470b-9010-588ffbac621e)

 The chatbox loves Markdown.
 Responses render Markdown and if you enter Markdown in the textarea, it will be rendered also.
-You can copy anything you send or get from the bot using the copy button, which you can see on the bottom left.
+You can also copy anything you send or get from the bot using the copy button, which you can see on the bottom left.
 If you wish to re-enter something you typed previously, you can up-arrow like on a terminal.

 ![Markdown with copy button](https://github.com/user-attachments/assets/4daf76d0-6b91-49b2-8dec-fb651172a3a0)